simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 1. [Open app settings](./app-settings.md#opening-app-settings).
 2. Under the **"You""** section, tap **Your chat profiles**.
-3. Confirm with fingerprint or PIN, in case you have [SimpleX Lock](./app-settings.md#simplex-lock) enabled.
+3. Confirm with a fingerprint or PIN, in case you have [SimpleX Lock](./app-settings.md#simplex-lock) toggled on.
 4. Tap **+ Add profile**.
 5. Create a new profile by entering your desired display name and full name (optional).
 6. Tap **Create**.